The 8 Best TTRPG Sandbox Campaigns Ever Written

 Pavis, Big Rubble (Runequest — Perrin, Stafford, et al)

 Pavis and Big Rubble work best as a pair because each one makes the other necessary.
 Set on Glorantha’s desert frontier, they combine New Pavis, a city shaped by cults, politics, and Lunar occupation, with the Big Rubble, the huge ruins of an older city full of treasure, danger, and rival groups.
-Together, they form one of the earliest and best urban sandbox settings in the hobby: a living home base beside an enormous field of exploration.
+Together they form one of the best urban sandbox settings in the hobby: a living home base beside an enormous field of exploration.

 Pavis and Big Rubble have historically been sold separately, but Moon Design did a great job of combining them, which is what I’ve linked to.